 Ground Source Loop Field System Modifications: JNU Building Maintenance continues to observe contaminates/sediment within the loop field medium (methanol), even with the equipment strainers, pump strainers, by-pass filter and dirt separators in place.
 The continuing concern is that the system is not getting any cleaner over time, and that somehow the contaminates/sediment keeps replenishing itself.
 In a meeting conducted on December 12, with JNU staff, JNU Airport Maintenance and engineers from RESPEC present, it was decided that the samples of these contaminates should be lab-tested to determine what this material is.
 To that end, JNU has asked RESPEC for a fee proposal to have a sample of the contaminates lab tested, and to provide additional mechanical engineering services to assist with the ongoing effort to cleanse the loop field system.
-JNU has not yet received this fee proposal.
-The scope of work to be completed by RESPEC will include contracting with a hydronic system fluid treatment specialist to examine the fluid chemistry, analyze the sediment, and inspect some of the piping in order to recommend or implement a treatment, cleaning, or fluid replacement plan for the distributed ground source piping system.
+Per this request, RESPEC has submitted a proposal in the amount of \$29,910 to contract with a hydronic system fluid treatment specialist to examine the fluid chemistry, analyze the sediment, and inspect some of the piping in order to recommend or implement a treatment, cleaning, or fluid replacement plan for the distributed ground source piping system.
+This proposal is currently being reviewed by JNU.